Yesterday, this very short message showed up in my inbox:

 i need to access the Verizon wireless internal systems

-Let that wash over you for a moment, and I’m pretty sure you’ll conclude that a the guy who asked me for what sounded like help hacking Verizon Wireless’ computer system also has some pretty strong ideas about the product offerings Verizon Wireless makes available in Northeastern Massachusetts.
+Let that wash over you for a moment, and I’m pretty sure you’ll conclude that a guy who asked me for what sounded like help hacking Verizon Wireless’ computer system also has some pretty strong ideas about the product offerings Verizon Wireless makes available in Northeastern Massachusetts.

 And he’s entitled to his ideas.
 And as you know, I have some ideas of my own, both about customer service in general and Verizon Wireless Customer Service in particular.
 You might even know that I feel so strongly about Verizon Wireless Customer Service that I recently renamed our Customer Service Wall of Shame in Verizon Wireless’ honor.